ascend4/ascend4/A4SQP.md

   numerically pointless correction QPs;
 - the merit line search no longer suppresses small but still useful accepted steps before the convergence check has a chance to see the updated iterate.

+Recent HiGHS-facing stabilization work:

+- A4SQP now logs enough of the HiGHS QP lifecycle under `progress_log` to make late subproblem failures diagnosable without recompiling additional tracing;
+- the HiGHS primal, dual, and KKT tolerances are now aligned more closely with A4SQP's feasibility scale instead of relying on the much tighter HiGHS defaults;
+- tiny step-bound displacements are now snapped to zero before the HiGHS call in the same way as tiny row displacements, which reduces purely numerical bound noise in near-active variables.

+Recent trust-region work:

+- A4SQP now has a scaled box trust region on the primal step variables for constrained problems, implemented directly as additional QP column bounds;
+- the trust box is not applied to objective-only problems such as `hs3.a4c`, because doing so distorted the previously working objective-only path without helping the current failure cases;
+- the effective per-variable trust radius is expanded as needed to include any hard bound-restoring step, so the trust box cannot make an already violated variable bound infeasible inside the QP;
+- on QP failure or line-search rejection, A4SQP now shrinks the trust radius and rebuilds the QP a bounded number of times before giving up;
+- when the current constrained iterate is already feasible and the QP reduces to a numerically null correction, A4SQP now accepts a null step instead of burning time on a sequence of smaller trust radii.

+Observed benchmark outcome from that work:

+- `hs11.a4c` and `hs21.a4c` still converge under the trust-region prototype;
+- the focused CUnit suite remains green for `hs3`, `hs11`, and `hs21`;
+- the reduced `lubrifc.a4c` case now progresses past the earlier late HiGHS QP failure and converges to a feasible relaxed solution;
+- the trust-region prototype is therefore paying off on constrained cases, but it is still intentionally scoped conservatively and is not yet a full filter SQP globalization scheme.

 Still deferred: